finos/common-domain-model/documentation/source/contribution.rst

 What is a releasable unit
 """""""""""""""""""""""""

 To maintain on-going momentum in the development of the CDM, delivery is organised around small but releasable units of change.
 This means that any change must be small enough to be achievable during a single sprint (usually), but large enough to be releasable as a cohesive whole.
 In particular, a change unit should not be regressive or break existing functionality, even if only temporarily (except when retiring such functionality is the purpose of that change) - in agile terms, it must be *shippable*.
+This principle applies to on-going development by the CDM Maintainers as well as to outside contributions.

-**The CDM development approach aligns the concepts of user story and releasable unit**: 1 user story = 1 releasable unit.
-Stories should be calibrated to be achievable during a single sprint.
+**The CDM development approach aligns the concepts of user story and releasable unit**, therefore stories should be calibrated to be achievable during a single sprint.

+ 1 contribution = 1 releasable unit = 1 user story

-.. note:: A CDM `release <cdm-overview.html#versioning>`_ may contain more than 1 releasable unit / user story.
+.. note:: A CDM `release <cdm-overview.html#versioning>`_ may contain more than 1 releasable unit.
 Every unit should still be shippable in isolation, even if they may end-up being shipped as a group.

 Epics
 """""